Motorway Services Online

 The hotel had become one of the early TraveLodge motels by the 1980s.
 As Travelodge moved into the budget accommodation market and were trying to be consistent with their branches, this one had become tired, so in the early 1990s the hotel was demolished and rebuilt in a more typical 'lodge' style, with a brick building forming an L-shape.
 It was a two-storey construction with one storey built below ground level.

 In 1994, Forte proposed building a new "motorway services building" at Woodfield Road, an address immediately south of Barnsdale Bar.
 The address may have been an error, but the application was registered with Doncaster Borough Council, who are responsible for the land south of here.
-This suggests Forte were actively considering replacing their own site, in line with the government's vague commitment to upgrade the A1 to a motorway.
+This suggests Forte were actively considering replacing their own site, in line with the government's vague commitment to upgrade the A1 to a motorway, which had been an active proposal between 1989 and 1997.

 In 2010 the Shell service stations were demolished and rebuilt, allowing the addition of a Select stores on the forecourts, with a Coffee Republic coffee machine situated inside.
 The Coffee Republic machines were replaced with Costa Express in 2012.